About Cataract Surgery

 Cataracts can greatly affect your vision and in some cases, cause blindness.
 Thankfully through cataract surgery at Nevada Eye Physicians, cataracts can be removed from the eye to restore vision.
 Contact one of our nine Nevada locations today to schedule your surgical consultation today.

-What Are the Signs and Symptoms Associated with Cataracts?
+What Are the Risk Factors for Cataracts?

 Having regular eye exams allows you to detect and prevent problems, such as cataracts, from affecting your vision.Read